CSCfi/csc-user-guide/docs/cloud/fgci/fgci-using-arcrunner-to-run-large-job-sets.md

 awk '{ a = (a + $1)} END{ print a/NR }' inputfile.txt > output.txt
 ```

-To run this script in FGI we need to create a job description file.
+To run this script in FGCI we need to create a job description file.
 In
 this case we will name the file *average.xrsl*.
 The content of the job
 description file would then be: